mcgarrah/legendary_quick_quiz/README.md

 ```

 To specify that the packages in your `requirements.txt` file should be installed at a certain version or newer, you can use version specifiers like `>=` followed by the version number.
 This ensures that when someone installs the packages, they get at least the specified version or any newer version.
 You can manually edit the `requirements.txt` file after generating it with `pip freeze`.
 Unfortunately, `pip freeze` does not provide an option to add the `>=` specifier directly.

+## Hosting at Ploomber

+Download the ZIP file from Github repository.
+Rename the top level directory from `legendary-quick-quiz-main` to `legendary_quick_quiz`, delete the `.flaskenv` file from root, and the `.vscode` directory.
+I'm not sure if all that is required, but those are the steps that worked after updating the modules paths in v0.1.1.

 ## Features